harvardschoolofmouse/HSOMbehaviorSuite/README.md

   >
   >Harvard School of Mouse Arduino Controllers:       Allison Hamilos

-Please note!!
-This repo is under construction.
 Last updated by Allison Hamilos on May 19, 2020.
-Please contact ahamilos{at}g.harvard.edu if you have questions.
+Please contact ahamilos{at}g.harvard.edu if you have questions or encounter issues.

 ## Equipment Needed